altitudelabs/metisa-docs/docs/integrations/shopify.md

 The moment you successfully integrated, Metisa has started to work on your data, running machine learning algorithms to make sense of your customers.
 This **analyzing process usually takes less than 15 minutes**, but depending on the amount of data you have (ie. number of sales transactions, customers, products), it can sometimes take up to an hour to finish the process.

-Check back in an hour and your Metisa dashboard should be ready to help you supercharge your e-commerce sales.
+Check back in an hour and your Metisa dashboard should be ready to help you supercharge your e-ecommerce sales.
 You can login to your Metisa dashboard [here](https://askmetisa.com/login).